-CDCC employs various systems and measurement approaches to the quantification of its risks ranging from the annual risk assessment exercise performed by CDCC management to the classification of incidents according to its incident-reporting framework.
-For all types of incidents, CDCC aggregates the potential impact which allows it to provide a holistic indicator across all types of risks.
+CDCC employs various systems and measurement approaches to the quantification of its risks ranging from the annual risk assessment exercise performed by CDCC management to the classification of risk events according to its Risk-events reporting framework.
+For all types of incidents and near misses, CDCC aggregates the potential impact that allows it to provide a holistic indicator across all types of risks.

-The RAS as well as the risk management policies are revised by the CDCC internal Risk Evaluation Committee (REC), Risk Management Committee (RMC) and approved by the CDCC Board of Directors at least annually, or subsequent to a significant change to the risk profile of the CDCC.
+The RAS as well as the risk management policies are revised by the CDCC internal Risk Evaluation Committee (REC) and the RMC, then approved by the CDCC Board of Directors at least annually, or subsequent to a significant change to the risk profile of the CDCC.